Tonywuhk/realai.org/course/tensorflow/README.md

 ### IT 101

-TensorFlow is one of the most popular [deep learning libraries](http://realai.org/course/deep-learning/libraries/).
+TensorFlow is one of the most popular [deep learning libraries](../deep-learning/libraries.md).
 It is Google’s second-generation machine learning system, specifically designed to correct the shortcomings of [DistBelief](https://research.google.com/pubs/pub40565.html), its predecessor.
 TensorFlow was [open sourced by Google](https://research.googleblog.com/2015/11/tensorflow-googles-latest-machine_9.html) on November 9, 2015.
 As is typical for open-source projects, it is [hosted](https://github.com/tensorflow/tensorflow) on [GitHub](https://github.com/), an Internet hosting service that is mostly used for code.

-Within the scope of this sequence, we can think of TensorFlow as an extension to the popular [Python](http://realai.org/course/python/) programming language.
-In this session, we will set up a [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine) (VM) on the [Google Cloud Platform](http://realai.org/course/google-cloud-platform/) running an [operating system](https://en.wikipedia.org/wiki/Operating_system) called [Ubuntu](http://realai.org/course/ubuntu/), install TensorFlow, and run a few lines of code in [Jupyter Notebook](http://realai.org/course/jupyter/).
+Within the scope of this sequence, we can think of TensorFlow as an extension to the popular Python programming language.
+In this session, we will set up a [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine) (VM) on the [Google Cloud Platform](https://cloud.google.com/) running an [operating system](https://en.wikipedia.org/wiki/Operating_system) called [Ubuntu](https://www.ubuntu.com/), install TensorFlow, and run a few lines of code in [Jupyter Notebook](http://jupyter.org/).
 These concepts are illustrated in the diagram below:

 ![](http://realai.org/course/tensorflow/IT-101.png)

 The actual architecture map is a lot more complex.
 For example, the part of TensorFlow we use in this sequence is only its Python [API](https://en.wikipedia.org/wiki/Application_programming_interface) on the front end.
 As a deep learning library designed to be used for both research and production, TensorFlow connects all the way down to the drivers of the hardware components that form the physical [cloud](https://en.wikipedia.org/wiki/Cloud_computing), and enables distributed execution on a range of devices such as CPU, GPU and [mobile](https://www.tensorflow.org/mobile/).
 It has APIs available in Python, C++, Java and Go.
 As of August 2017, the [Python API](https://www.tensorflow.org/api_docs/) is the most complete and the easiest to use.

-Fortunately we don’t need to know all these details to use TensorFlow, or to experiment on virtual machines.
-Readers who are interested in more practice with running programs in the cloud can optionally follow [these steps](http://realai.org/course/google-cloud-platform/gce-sc2le/) to run a simple AI agent that plays [StarCraft II](http://realai.org/environments/#starcraft-ii) on a remote desktop.

 #### Setting Up Your Computer

-Experiments in the next session will be conducted on an [n1-standard-1](https://cloud.google.com/compute/pricing#predefined_machine_types) instance on [Google Compute Engine](http://realai.org/course/google-cloud-platform/#google-compute-engine).
+Experiments in the next session will be conducted on an [n1-standard-1](https://cloud.google.com/compute/pricing#predefined_machine_types) instance on [Google Compute Engine](https://cloud.google.com/compute/).
 As of August 2017, the machine type costs less than $30 per month in [asia-east1](https://cloud.google.com/compute/docs/regions-zones/regions-zones#available).
 We use a Ubuntu 16.04 LTS boot image, with firewall rules that allow TCP access from ports 8888 and 6006 for Jupyter Notebook and TensorBoard, respectively.
 The environment can be set up by the following commands:

 ```bash
 curl https://bootstrap.pypa.io/get-pip.py | sudo python3 -